bliof-test/shipment_tracker/README.md

 To enable maintenance mode, set an environment variable called `DATA_MAINTENANCE=true`.
 The application will require a reboot before taking effect.

+### Configure alerts

+Shipment Tracker can send alerts when deployment rules are violated.
+[More information](https://github.com/FundingCircle/shipment_tracker/wiki/Alerting) can be found in the wiki.

+To configure Slack alerts

+1. Create a Slack webhook for a specific channel and copy the webhook URL
+1. Set the environment variable `SLACK_WEBHOOK` with the webhook URL

 ## License

 Copyright © 2015-2016 Funding Circle Ltd.